Roxanne Dryden-Edwards, MD

-- In a major medical study, depression caused significant problems in the functioning of those affected more often than did arthritis, hypertension, chronic lung disease, and diabetes, and in some ways as often as coronary artery disease.
+- In a major medical study, depression caused significant problems in the functioning (morbidity) of those affected more often than did arthritis, hypertension, chronic lung disease, and diabetes, and in some ways as often as coronary artery disease.

 - Depression can increase the risks for developing coronary artery disease and asthma, contracting the human immunodeficiency virus (HIV) and many other medical illnesses.
 Other complications of depression include its tendency to increase the morbidity (illness/negative health effects) and mortality (death) from these and many other medical conditions.

-- Depression can coexist with virtually every other mental health illness, aggravating the status of those who suffer the combination of both depression and the other mental illness.
+- Depression can coexist with virtually every other mental health condition, aggravating the status of those who suffer the combination of both depression and the other mental illness.

 - Depression in the elderly tends to be chronic, has a low rate of recovery, and is often undertreated.
 This is of particular concern given that elderly men, particularly elderly white men have the highest suicide rate.

 - Depression is usually first identified in a primary-care setting, not in a mental health professional's office.
 Moreover, it often assumes various disguises, which causes depression to be frequently underdiagnosed.

-- In spite of clear research evidence and clinical guidelines regarding therapy, depression is often undertreated.
+- In spite of clear research evidence and clinical guidelines regarding treatment, depression is often undertreated.
 Hopefully, this situation can change for the better.

-- For full recovery from a mood disorder, regardless of whether there is a precipitating factor or it seems to come out of the blue, treatment with medication and/or electroconvulsive therapy (ECT) and/or transcranial magnetic stimulation, (see discussion below) as well as psychotherapy and/or participation in a support group is necessary.
+- For full recovery from a mood disorder, regardless of whether there is a precipitating factor or it seems to come out of the blue, treatment with medication, phototherapy, electroconvulsive therapy (ECT) and/or transcranial magnetic stimulation, (see discussion below) as well as psychotherapy and/or participation in a support group is necessary.

 Get tips on therapy and treatment.